UUID / ULID generator

 What is a UUID?

-A UUID is a 128-bit identifier that is usually rendered as 32 hexadecimal characters separated by hyphens.
+A UUID is a 128-bit identifier commonly rendered as 32 hexadecimal characters separated by hyphens.
+It is designed for practical uniqueness without asking a central service for the next ID.

 UUID v4 (recommended): Randomly generated.
-Collisions are so unlikely that UUID v4 works well for most application IDs, session tokens, and database keys.
+Collisions are so unlikely in ordinary application workloads that UUID v4 is a strong default for database rows, events, test fixtures, and public object IDs.

-UUID v1: Generated from timestamps and hardware-related information.
-It preserves ordering better, but it can reveal timing and machine details.
+UUID v1: Generated from timestamps and node-related information.
+It preserves ordering better, but it can reveal timing and machine details, so it is usually not the first choice for public IDs.

 What is a ULID?